Ngunnawal Bush Healing Farm

 About the project

-The Ngunnawal Bush Healing Farm will be a residential drug and alcohol rehabilitation service for Aboriginal and Torres Strait Islander people, providing culturally appropriate prevention, education, and rehabilitation programs in a natural and therapeutic setting based on a working farm near Tharwa.
+The Ngunnawal Bush Healing Farm will provide culturally appropriate prevention, education, and rehabilitation programs in a natural and therapeutic setting based on a working farm near Tharwa.

 Entry to the Ngunnawal Bush Healing Farm will be voluntary for Aboriginal and Torres Strait Islander people who would like support and education to help overcome drug and alcohol issues.
 The Ngunnawal Bush Healing Farm is not a detoxification service.
 It is a rehabilitation centre based on holistic, cultural healing.

 For further information, please contact the Health Infrastructure Program by email at NBHF@act.gov.au